LukeGrahamLandry/franca/examples/gpu/maze_game/README.md

 - have one where you can't zoom so you have to stand on the platform while it moves
 - zoom so the whole thing matches the colour of a background wall and then you can walk through it
 - the screen is one of the grid squares of chess and controls all of them and the one that needs to match to walk on a path is a different one
+  - or the square you need to move to to win is a mandelbrot of the wrong colour and you have to change it before the chess lets you make that move.

 terminal:
 - an editor with a program that affects the world in some way.